allegory-software/allegory-sdk/README.md

 ### Why LuaJIT (for web apps)?

-Any language with closures, lexical scoping, coroutines and a good FFI would do.
-Even today, only LuaJIT fits this bill.
+Any language with closures, lexical scoping, coroutines, a good FFI and zero compile time would do.
+Even today, only LuaJIT fits the bill.

 Plus Lua has non-opinionated semantics (they call that "mechanism, not policy"), which is something very rare these days.